bmartin1/bmartin1.github.io/_posts/2021-04-01-everyday-sounds.md

   Examples of applications that employ systems capable of Acoustic Intelligence.
 </div>

- Acoustic Intelligence (or Sound Understanding or Audio Analytics) is an emerging field of Machine Hearing [1], which aims to build systems that can automatically recognize sounds in order to extract meaning that helps us react accordingly.
-Such artificial intelligence-based systems rely on Machine Learning and Audio Signal Processing, and are being used in multiple applications.
+ Acoustic Intelligence (or Sound Understanding or Audio Analytics) is a field that aims to build systems that can automatically recognize sounds in order to extract meaning that helps us react accordingly.
+This emerging field is part of Machine Hearing, and involves sound-related tasks that resemble human hearing, like speech and music processing, but also tasks that have nothing to do with human hearing, like sonography, seismic and sonar [1].
+Acoustically intelligent systems are based on Artificial Intelligence and rely on Machine Learning and Audio Signal Processing.
+Such systems are being used in multiple applications.

 •	In Healthcare, [Sound Intelligence](https://www.soundintel.com/) has developed acoustic monitoring systems for hospital rooms to identify sounds that imply emergencies for patients in order to alert the caregiver, such as the sound of a person moaning.